JuliaGraphics/Tk.jl/examples/README.md

 * `fill`: how should an expanding child fill its space.
 We use `{:expand=>true, :fill=>"both"}` to indicate the child should take all the available space it can.
-Use `"x"` to stetch horizontally, and `"y"` to stretch vertically.
+Use `"x"` to stretch horizontally, and `"y"` to stretch vertically.

 Unlike other toolkits (Gtk, Qt), one can pack both horizontally and